 - Rheumatoid arthritis of the spine

 The only treatment for paralysis is to treat its underlying cause with a rehabilitation program.
 Rehabilitation includes:

 - Physical therapy.
 Physical therapy can help train those muscles that still have normal function and can help retrain those muscles around the affected muscles to prevent muscle shortening and deformity.
 If it is expected that your nerves will undergo regrowth, physical therapy is used to retrain the affected limbs during recovery.
 A physical therapist also suggests equipment such as braces, canes, or wheelchairs.

 - Occupational therapy.
 Occupational therapy focuses on daily activities such as eating and bathing.
 Occupational therapy develops special tools and techniques to modify the home and workplace so a patient with an impairment may live a normal life.

-- Other specialties.
-A patient may also require the need of services from a respiratory therapist, speech-language coach, nutritionist, special education teacher, recreation therapist, or clinical psychologist.
+- Other Specialties.
+A patient may also require the need for services from a respiratory therapist, speech-language coach, nutritionist, special education teacher, recreation therapist, or clinical psychologist.

 If you or a loved one has suffered a paralyzing injury due to the negligence of another, call Cellino & Barnes now at (800) 888-8888 or contact us online.